Aliases for PLOD1 Gene

 External Ids for PLOD1 Gene

 Lysyl hydroxylase is a membrane-bound homodimeric protein localized to the cisternae of the endoplasmic reticulum.
 The enzyme (cofactors iron and ascorbate) catalyzes the hydroxylation of lysyl residues in collagen-like peptides.
 The resultant hydroxylysyl groups are attachment sites for carbohydrates in collagen and thus are critical for the stability of intermolecular crosslinks.
-Some patients with Ehlers-Danlos syndrome type VI have deficiencies in lysyl hydroxylase activity. [provided by RefSeq, Jul 2008]
+Some patients with Ehlers-Danlos syndrome type VI have deficiencies in lysyl hydroxylase activity.
+Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2015]

 GeneCards Summary for PLOD1 Gene

-PLOD1 (Procollagen-Lysine, 2-Oxoglutarate 5-Dioxygenase 1) is a Protein Coding gene.
-Diseases associated with PLOD1 include ehlers-danlos syndrome, kyphoscoliotic form and ehlers-danlos syndrome, type vi.
-Among its related pathways are Degradation of the extracellular matrix and Collagen biosynthesis and modifying enzymes.
-GO annotations related to this gene include protein homodimerization activity and L-ascorbic acid binding.
-An important paralog of this gene is COLGALT1.
+PLOD1 (Procollagen-Lysine,2-Oxoglutarate 5-Dioxygenase 1) is a Protein Coding gene.
+Diseases associated with PLOD1 include Ehlers-Danlos Syndrome, Kyphoscoliotic Type, 1 and Kyphoscoliotic Ehlers-Danlos Syndrome.
+Among its related pathways are Degradation of the extracellular matrix and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and iron ion binding.
+An important paralog of this gene is PLOD2.